Aditya3525/CurrentWorking-mental-wellness-ai-/HUGGINGFACE_INTEGRATION.md

 ## 🚀 Next Steps

 1. **Deploy with HuggingFace**: Add the API key to your Render environment
-2. **Test thoroughly**: Try various mental health conversation scenarios
+2. **Test thoroughly**: Try various wellbeing conversation scenarios
 3. **Monitor performance**: Check response times and quality
 4. **Fine-tune prompts**: Adjust the system prompts for your specific use case

-Your Mental Wellbeing AI App now has a specialized psychology model that will provide more appropriate and empathetic responses for mental health conversations! 🎉
+MaanaSarathi now has a specialized psychology model that will provide more appropriate and empathetic responses for wellbeing conversations! 🎉